boyd109/boyd109.github.io/my-story/my-story.md

   </span>
 </figure>

+MHacks8

+This was my first experience outside of the country for a hackathon.
+It took place at Detroit, Michigan at the Masonic Temple.
+I walked in a bit rose eyed from Hack the North, and I was slightly disappointed.
+The venue was a bit run down, but the interaction from people from University of Michigan and other universities was amazing.

 ## Future

 No one can be certain what the future holds, but if we keep moving along and explore new paths, I can't help but think we will enjoy the journey.